 Corrected Weight Loss Rule?

 Simple attempts to “fix” the 3500 kCal per lbs of lost weight rule might attempt to propose a higher or lower numerical value.
-However, such attempts are doomed to fail since a lower value for the energy content of lost tissue will still not account for the dynamics of losing weight.
+However, such attempts are doomed to fail by way of simple mathematics since a lower value for the energy content of lost tissue will still not account for the dynamics of losing weight.

 Nevertheless, note that the original rule of thumb does work in certain cases :